-The Emily in Paris Season 2 Cast
+The Emily In Paris Season 2 Cast

 Set to appear as guest stars in Season 2 are actor-playwright Jeremy O. Harris and French actor Arnaud Binard.
-Harris, who wrote the Tony-nominated Slave Play and the forthcoming A24 film Zola, will act as Gregory Elliott Dupree, a well-known fashion designer and the former apprentice of Pierre Cadault (Jean-Chrostophe Bouvet).
+Harris, who wrote the Tony-nominated Slave Play and the A24 film Zola, will play Gregory Elliott Dupree, a well-known fashion designer and the former apprentice of Pierre Cadault (Jean-Chrostophe Bouvet).
 Known to travel with luxurious clothes and a collection of beautiful men in tow, Gregory boasts over-the-top style, an extravagant personality, and a bitter feud with ex-mentor Pierre that began after he dramatically quit working with him.

-Following a career mainly in French television, Binard will appear on Emily in Paris as an endearing, sociable Saint Tropez nightclub owner named Laurent G, whom TVLine describes as “a party boy who never grew up.”
-In Season 2, Laurent offers to promote one of Emily’s brands, but then she learns his relationship to Savoir is “more complicated than marketing.”
+Following a career mainly in French television, Binard will appear on Emily in Paris as an endearing, sociable Saint-Tropez nightclub owner named Laurent G, whom TVLine describes as “a party boy who never grew up.”
+In Season 2, Laurent offers to promote one of Emily’s brands, but she then learns his relationship to Savoir is “more complicated than marketing.”

-The Plot Of Emily in Paris Season 2
+The Emily In Paris Season 2 Plot

 Emily was lampooned all over the internet for being an ignorant American, and Star told E!
 News that we’ll see her grow in Season 2.
 “I think Emily has some surprising tough choices,” he said.
 “The show’s so much about the culture undermining her expectations of how things are and how things seem.
 And everything will not be as it seems.
 It’s always about challenging her American worldview.
 We certainly have a lot of forks in the road and a lot of places to go.”